doktorupnos/crow/backend/docs/environment/README.md

 * `ADDR` - `hostname:port`.
 The address for the server to bind to and listen for incoming requests.
 * `CORS_ORIGIN` - `http://*`.
 The single origin allowed by the server.
 This is to be the URL of the front-end.
 * `DSN` - `postgres://postgres:postgres@localhost:5432/crow`.
 The Data Source Name for the Postgres database.
+* `JWT_SECRET` - the secret key used to sign JWTs.
+Use `openssl rand -base64 64` to generate one for youself.
+* `JWT_LIFETIME` - a parsable strings by Go's `time.ParseDuration` function.
+Serves as the lifetime of a JWT.

 ## Local Development